Then follow these 8 photography tips for estate agents and your bookings are sure to increase!

 If you’re shooting on a full frame camera, that’s going to be something around the 16-35mm range.
 If you’re shooting on a cropped or APSC sized camera, then you’re going to want something in the range of 10-22mm.

-Each camera maker will have their own version of each lens, but if you want a full list of the best lenses for interior photography, then check out THIS post.
+Each camera maker will have their own version of each lens, check out this post if you want a full list of the best lenses for interior photography.

 Investing in a wide angle lens such will allow you to capture much more of the room.